Anxiety Management Clinic in Downtown Long Beach, Bixby Knolls Long Beach, Paramount, CA

 Are there external causes of anxiety?

-However, if anxiety symptoms persist and are severe, and they cause distress in a person’s life to the point that they adversely affect the person’s ability to work or study, socialize and manage daily tasks, then treatment may be necessary.
-Dr. Reddy and a team of medical professionals at Reddy Urgent Care clinics in Downtown Long Beach are available to treat anxiety.
+However, if anxiety symptoms persist and are severe, and they cause distress in a person’s life to the point that they adversely affect the person’s ability to work or study, socialize, and manage daily tasks, then treatment may be necessary.
+Dr. Usha Rani K. Reddy, M.D,. and a team of medical professionals at Reddy Urgent Care clinics in Long Beach and Paramount are available to treat anxiety.
 At Reddy Urgent Care clinics medical professionals work with patients to develop a custom treatment plan tailored to their specific needs.
 Each experience of anxiety is different so staff at Reddy Urgent Care clinics ensures they choose the right plan for you.

 Psychotherapy and medication are most commonly used to treat anxiety.
 The most commonly used therapy to treat anxiety disorders is cognitive-behavioral therapy (CBT).
 By teaching patients skills to manage their symptoms, CBT enables them to engage in activities they avoided because of their anxiety.
 An individual’s medication regimen will differ depending on the type of anxiety disorder he or she has been diagnosed with.
 Antidepressants, beta-blockers, and sedatives are sometimes used for short-term relief of anxiety symptoms, as well as anti-anxiety medication like buspirone.